 During the ESB-conference, Job Swank Executive Director of the Dutch central bank (DNB), Cateautje Hijmans van den Bergh, board member of the Authority for Consumers and Markets (ACM) and Ralf Jacob head of the payment services unit of DG FISMA of the European Commission, will provide introductions to the topic of regulation and innovation in payment services.
 The introductions will be followed by a plenary discussion with the speakers under moderation by Jeroen Kremers.

 We should note that this is also a very timely and historic conference, as it is in exactly this same week that the second payment services directive enters into force in European Member States.
-The conference starts at 15.30 at the same location and is free as well.
-It is however required to register via the site of the ESB.
+The conference started at 15.30 at the same location and you can check the impressions and video at the site of the ESB.

 Interested to know about the forthcoming publication?